azeldaniel/COMP3601-2021/README.md

 # COMP3601-2021

-This repository contains Design and Analysis of Algorithms tutorial material for Semester 2, 2020-2021 at the University of the West Indies, St. Augustine.
+This repository contains tutorial material for Design and Analysis of Algorithms at the University of the West Indies, St. Augustine.
+Note that this repository created for material sharing convenience, and all solutions may be redacted at the end of the academic year in 2021.

+## Week 1 (January 22nd)

+No Class.

+## Week 2 (January 29th)

+Introduction to time efficiency analysis and mathematical proofs.